Every organization wants better ideas, but it’s tough to actually capture ideas from customers, employees, and others in a manageable way.

 This article will provide information on how to set up SSO for your public and private idea portals.
 Click any of the following links to skip ahead:

 - Enable SSO for any ideas portal

 - Configure your SAML identity provider to send the information that Aha! needs

 When a user authenticates to the ideas portal, they will be presented with the option to authenticate to the portal via SSO only.
 If they are already logged in to the SSO provider, they will automatically be logged in to your portal without any additional actions.

 - Public portal: Once SSO is configured, users will be prompted to log in before posting or voting ideas.
 Anyone can view ideas, regardless of whether they are logged in.

-Aha! provides the flexibility to set up SSO for each Idea portal.
+Aha! provides the flexibility to set up SSO for each idea portal.
 To get started, go to Settings ⚙️> Account > Configure ideas portals.
 You will need to be an administrator with customization permissions to do so.

-- Select the Idea portal that you would like to set up SSO
+- Select the idea portal where you would like to set up SSO.

 - Select SAML from the Identify Provider dropdown.
 The SAML 2.0 configuration will display.